 Now you’re playing with power; SUPER NINTENDO WORLD POWER!

 That same electric buzz from 90s Super Nintendo commercials is still going strong and coming ‘atcha IRL.
-The grand opening for the long-awaited Super Nintendo World theme park at Osaka’s Universal Studios Japan was orginally slated to open on February 4, 2021; however, the opening date has been postponed due to Japan’s second state of emergency.
-Once the state of emergency is lifted, a new opening date will be announced.
+The grand opening for the long-awaited Super Nintendo World theme park at Osaka’s Universal Studios Japan is March 18, 2021 (after being postponed due to Japan’s second state of emergency).

 What to expect at Super Nintendo World